 I know it's easy to blame everything on “the economy” these days, but honestly, who wants to pay $55 a month for basic cable service, even in a good economy?

 In an effort to reduce our monthly bills a bit while we ride out the poor economy, we decided to axe the cable television service.
 Our rationale is that we never watch TV on a schedule, and we've got broadband internet access, so why pay?
 We can watch all the shows we're interested in online.
-Granted, we won't be able to watch the season premiere of Lost next week as it airs (ABC.com will have it available for online viewing the following day, if they do it the same way as they did with season four), but is it really that important?
+Granted, we won't be able to watch the season premiere of Lost next week as it airs (ABC.com will have it available for online viewing the following day if they do it the same way as they did with season four), but is it really that important?
 Is it $55 a month important, just to see it as it airs?
-I say no. Two days ago, I spoke with Comcast and cancelled our service.
+I say no. Two days ago, I spoke with Comcast and canceled our service.
 Yesterday, the technician showed up to collect the box and do whatever it is that technicians do to the lines.
 This is an account of our first day, yesterday, without cable television service.